 employers (only if you previously consented).

-someone pulls your credit report to determine if you are collectible before filing a lawsuit against you on an involuntary debt or other non-credit matter (for example, in determining whether to file a personal injury lawsuit)
+someone pulls your credit report to determine if you're collectible before filing a lawsuit against you on an involuntary debt or other non-credit matter (for example, in determining whether to file a personal injury lawsuit)

 a creditor on a debt you discharged in bankruptcy pulls your credit report to check out your current financial activity.

-a creditor fails to notify you when it supplies negative credit information to a CRA
+a creditor fails to notify you when it supplies negative credit information to a credit reporting agency

 a creditor fails to provide you with your credit score if it was used as part of any credit decision

 a creditor fails to notify you of your right to dispute inaccurate credit information

 a creditor fails to notify you of your right to obtain a free credit report or

 a creditor or "user of information" refuses to identify the source of the credit information it obtained about you.